 Meditation or Mindfulness?
 What's the difference for classes in Edinburgh today?

 Some people use the terms meditation and mindfulness interchangeably, as though there is no difference.
 Is there?
-Well, it can certainly be said that the answer depends a lot on context, and in the view of Mindful Edinburgh the differences for classes/courses could be significant.
+Well, it can certainly be said that the answer depends a lot on context, and in the view of Mindful Edinburgh the differences for classes/courses could be very significant.

 Meditation and Mindfulness

 Meditation, according to the Oxford English Dictionary, is "to focus one's mind for a period of time, in silence or with the aid of chanting, for religious or spiritual purposes or as a method of relaxation".
 In contrast this dictionary defines mindfulness as "the quality or state of being conscious or aware of something" as well as "a mental state achieved by focusing one's awareness on the present moment, while calmly acknowledging and accepting one's feelings, thoughts, and bodily sensations, used as a therapeutic technique".
-Even so people can experience mindfulness as spiritual while others are clear that mindfulness is not a therapy.
+Even so a number of people can experience mindfulness as spiritual while others are clear that mindfulness is not a therapy.

 Mindfulness and Meditation